How to Expunge a Criminal Record in DC | Ervin Kibria Law

 • Attempt or conspiracy to commit any of the offenses above.

-When seeking to have an arrest record in D.C. expunged or sealed it is very important to talk with an attorney with extensive experience in having criminal records sealed/expunged.
+When seeking to expunge a criminal record in DC, it is very important to talk with an attorney with extensive experience sealing/expunging criminal records.